PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS4.PNG)

+Open the Command Palette and select Python: Select Interpreter

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS5.PNG)

 Select the Python Interpreter you want to use for your project.
 This should be the virtual environment your created with conda.